yogakhatri/PYQ-UGC-NET/README.md

 ## Disclaimer

 This is an independent educational project.
-It is not affiliated with or endorsed by UGC, NTA, RPSC, Rajasthan SET or any examination authority.
+It is not affiliated with or endorsed by UGC, NTA or any examination authority.
 Always check the official syllabus, notification and final answer key for your examination session.